This document will provide you with information on Viruses in a Frequently Asked Questions (FAQ) format.

 - How can I check my computer for a virus?

 - What are some basic symptoms that my computer might be infected with a virus?

-Normally, Microsoft Windows 2000, Windows XP, Windows Vista, Windows 7, and Windows 8 are scheduled to run by default with little user intervention.
+Normally, Microsoft Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10are scheduled to run by default with little user intervention.
 To verify if Windows updates are automatically scheduled, please refer to your manufacture documentation or visit Microsoft.com for further assistance.
 Macintosh operating systems (Mac OS X 10.5 and later) will check for updates automatically and inform the users of what updates are available.
 To verify what version of Mac OS X you have or how system updates work, please refer to the manufacturer's documentation or visit Apple's website.